yunuseozer/calculator/README.md

 #### Input Object:

 This is the object that is always passed to the API call and is never modified directly.
 We change it in the following manner:
-\begin{enumerate}
-\item We pass down the input object to each of the Calculator pages.
+1. We pass down the input object to each of the Calculator pages.
-\item Each Calculator page creates a local copy of the input object and modifies it in accordance to user input
+2. Each Calculator page creates a local copy of the input object and modifies it in accordance to user input
-\item Once the user is done working on a local page,(By moving to a new page) We set the old input object in the container.js file to now point to the new modified local copy.
+3. Once the user is done working on a local page,(By moving to a new page) We set the old input object in the container.js file to now point to the new modified local copy.
-\item A hook in container.js is set to call to the API anytime the input object is changed so anytime we switch calc pages we API call.
+4. A hook in container.js is set to call to the API anytime the input object is changed so anytime we switch calc pages we API call.
-\end{enumerate}

 #### Result Object: